mmtan/IntroProgrammingUsingPython/README.md

 What we have discussed:

 - Floating point errors.
-- Loss of significant digits errors.
+- Loss of significant digit errors.

 ----------